akhil6561/Linq_Testing/README.md

-Testing is done on the profile creation and contact information update.
+Testing is done on the profile creation and contact information.
 Test cases are prepared to test profile creation, phone number update, email update and address update.There are 6 defects which were found during testing.